On this page:

 The student insurance plan and other insurance companies will work together to coordinate benefits.
 The sum of student insurance plan benefits and benefits of other primary plans will not exceed the usual and customary cost of the medical service.
-Please refer to United Health Care at 866-782-4768 for further details.
+Please refer to Anthem Blue Cross Blue Shield at 1-844-412-0752.

 Can I receive benefits for treatment provided by any doctor or hospital?